DinakarBijili/Jarvis-Virtual-Assistant/README.md

 * Tells latest news from Times of India.
 * Finds any Location.
 * Tells jokes and facts.
+* it can Search on Wikipedia via voice command
 * And more...